-On this day in 1850, Vice President Millard Fillmore is sworn in as the 13th president of the United States.
+On July 10, 1850, Vice President Millard Fillmore is sworn in as the 13th president of the United States.
 President Zachary Taylor had died the day before, five days after falling ill with a severe intestinal ailment on the Fourth of July.

 Fillmore was born in 1800 and came from humble beginnings in New York.
 As a young man, he worked as a wool-carder, cloth-dresser and school teacher.
 In 1823, he became a lawyer and rose to political prominence in the Whig Party as New York’s representative to Congress between 1832 and 1842.
 In 1847, he was elected New York state comptroller and a year later was chosen as Taylor’s vice-presidential running mate.